SavNov/Writing/ST ST/1 - The First Order.md

 	- As she ran through the booth, the kid vanished through a set of curtains.
 	- She realizes, with horror, which booth she's in.: Prime Minister Stout Gunray, and Toto.
 And then Representative Leia Organa stops her.
 - Rey and Leia talk, Rey realizes Leia is also Force-sensitive, Leia realize Rey is more than just a hunter, so Leia makes it her mission to free Rey.
-- Leia succeeds, channeling both Luke and Han, and Rey is a free girl now, but doesn't understand why Rey is running away from her or why she's running alongside the little boy she was prevously hunting now.
+- Leia succeeds, channeling both Luke and Han, and Rey is a free girl now, but doesn't understand why Rey is running away from her or why she's running alongside the little boy she was previously hunting now.
-- Rey has tracked the Force-sensitive boy to the Anakin Skywalker Jedi Temple Memorial, enters a stand-off with the Force with him, then is stopped by another courier BB-8 droid who delivers a terrifying message, so Rey is forced to flee a very angry Leia.
+- Rey has tracked the Force-sensitive boy to the Anakin Skywalker Jedi Temple Memorial, enters a stand-off with the Force with him, then is stopped by another courier BB-8 droid who delivers a terrifying message, so Rey is forced to flee an angry Leia.
 - Leia catches Rey, who is convinced that she is going to kill her, only for Leia to sit down next to the Force-sensitive kid and have a heart-to-heart with her.:
 	- Rey and Luke flee through the streets of Tatooine's grand market, Luke insisting that since Leia is a Force-user, that she can track them.
-Rey reminds him that she is too, and "Leia has only ever been here on diplomatic missions, and never for very long.
+Rey reminds him that she is too, and "Leia has only ever been here on diplomatic missions, and never for long.
 I've been here my entire life, and know every single route through this city better than the back of my hand.".
 	- Tatooinian Republic soldiers corner Luke and Rey with Leia's guidance, surrounding them on all sides.
 For all these soldiers care, they are capturing two runaway slaves.
 	- Rey and Luke find themselves surrounded by soldiers, and both pull a hail mary.:
 		- Luke uses the Force to scatter the stasis bolts as Leia looms in the distance trying to catch up, and Rey takes out her own rifle and begins gunning down the soldiers with stasis bolts of her own.